 • keep mobile, warm and well hydrated throughout the flight

-• drink plenty of fluid, preferably water, avoid alcohol as consuming it could result in dehydration and cause a sickle cell crisis
+• avoid alcohol, as consuming it could result in dehydration and cause a sickle cell crisis

-• carry warm clothing or use a blanket to prevent chilling - the cabin temperature is often cold
+• carry warm clothing or use a blanket to prevent chilling – the cabin is often cold

 Access to healthcare abroad and travel insurance